brendanlim/Clear/README.markdown

-# clr
+# Clear

 Command line interface for the Clear to do list app

-    sudo gem install clr
+    sudo gem install clear

-List all to dos in Clear
+List all to dos in Clear within your terminal

     clr list